joerghoh/cq5-healthcheck/README.md

 * "equals" (equals for string comparison)
 * "notequals" (non-equality for string comparison)

-The statuspage
+The status pages
 ================

-By default this project ships with a statuspage in /content/statuspage.html; it displays
+By default this project ships with two status pages in `/etc/healthstatus`:

+* `/etc/healthstatus/fullstatus.html`
+* `/etc/healthstatus/replication-status.html`

+`fullstatus.html` displays:

-* an overall status
+* An overall status
-* individual status information for each available mbean
+* Individual status information for each available mbean

+`replication-status.html` displays:

+* The replication status

 The overall status is composed the individual status informations like this:

 * If at least one mbean returns "WARN", and no mbean returns "CRITICAL", the overall status is "WARN".
 * If at least one mbean returns "CRITICAL", the overall status is "CRITICAL".
 * If all mbeans return "OK", the overall status is "OK".